 Overall Irish Leaving Certificate Higher Level profile H2, H2, H2, H3, H3

-Specific subjects and grades required include Chemistry and Biology at H2 and one other science subject from Mathematics, Physics or Agricultural Science.
+Specific subjects and grades required include Chemistry and one other science from Maths, Biology, Physics at H2

 Applicants are also required to have Irish Leaving Certificate Higher Level English and Maths grade H6 or above or Irish Leaving Certificate Ordinary Level English and Maths grade O4 or above.